Uplift » 6 Ways to Avoid Distracted Driving

 6. Don’t drive drowsy or inebriated

-Driving drowsy or intoxicated can make it much tougher to keep your attention on the road.
+Driving drowsy or intoxicated can make it much more difficult to keep your attention on the road.
 If you become tired while driving, it may be best to take a short break.

-Any Walmart will allow you to stay in the parking lot through the night.
+Many Walmart locations will allow you to stay in the parking lot through the night.
 Take advantage of this if you feel drowsy.

 Uplift Legal Funding

-Uplift provides pre-settlement funding on most personal injury cases.
-If you’re in need of funding, give us a call anytime at (800) 385-3660 or apply online to get approved for auto accident loans today.
+Uplift provides pre-settlement funding for most personal injury cases.
+If you need funding, give us a call anytime at (800) 385-3660 or apply online to get approved for auto accident loans as soon as today.

 Apply For Legal Funding Today